ClementToh/Clement-Toh-Engineering-Portfolio/README.md

 # Clement Toh — Engineering Portfolio

 Welcome to the repository for my personal engineering portfolio.
-This website serves as a digital showcase of my work bridging the gap between physical mechanical design and digital industrial monitoring.
+This website serves as a digital showcase of my work bridging the gap between physical mechanical design and digital industrial instrumentation.

 **Live Website:** [clementtoh.com](https://clementtoh.com)